secretstartups/handbook/content/handbook/support/internal-support/support-ticket-attention-requests.md

 ## Overview

-This document outlines the process for managing support tickets that, due to business-critical situations, require our attention or an initial response more quickly than what is defined in our [standard response time.](https://about.gitlab.com/support/#priority-support).
+This document outlines the process for managing support tickets that, due to the situation that is critical for the customer's business, require our attention or an initial response more quickly than what is defined in our [standard response time.](https://about.gitlab.com/support/#priority-support).

 ## What is a Support Ticket Attention Request (STAR)?